hcrlab/code_it/README.md

 This project uses [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so use `git clone --recursive git@github.com:hcrlab/code_it.git` to clone this repo.

 The requirements are:
+- [blinky](https://github.com/hcrlab/blinky) - A ROS package for a web-based robot face
 - [code_it_msgs](https://github.com/hcrlab/code_it_msgs)
+- [location_server](https://github.com/hcrlab/location_server) - For storing and retrieving locations to navigate to
 - MongoDB - install MongoDB and pymongo
+  - Make sure pymongo is version 3 (e.g., 3.3), and if not, upgrade with `sudo pip install pymongo --upgrade`
-- Meteor - install from the Meteor website
+- Meteor - install from the [Meteor website](https://www.meteor.com/)
-- Node - install from the Node website.
+- Node
   It is highly recommended to use [nvm](https://github.com/creationix/nvm) to install node.
   `nvm` allows you to install and switch between arbitrary versions of node easily.
   When deploying to production, Meteor requires an older version of node to build properly, whereas gulp requires a newer version of node.